Laura Longauerová

+Biography

-Longauerová was born on 1995 and studies Finances and Accounting at the University of Economics in Prague, at Czech Republic.
-She works as a Sales Management Assistant at Mercedes Benz.
+Longauerová was born on 30 August 1995 in Banská Bystrica, but grew up in Detva.
+She studied Finances and Accounting at the University of Economics in Prague, at Czech Republic while working as a Sales Management Assistant at Mercedes-Benz.

 Pageantry

 Miss Slovensko 2014

 She competed at Miss Slovensko 2014 on April 11, 2014.
 She won and was given the right to represent her country at the Miss World 2014 competition.

 Miss World 2014

 She represented Slovakia at the Miss World 2014 competition held on December 14, 2014, at the ExCeL London, London, United Kingdom.
 She failed to place.

 Miss Intercontinental Slovakia 2018

 Laura returned to pageantry as she competed at Miss Intercontinental Slovakia 2018 where she won and given the right to represent Slovakia at the Miss Intercontinental 2018 pageant.

 Miss Intercontinental 2018

 Laura competed at Miss Intercontinental 2018 held at the Mall of Asia Arena, Pasay in the Philippines on January 26, 2019.
 She finished as the second runner-up to the eventual winner who was Karen Gallman of the Philippines.
-During the continental crowning, She was crowned as Miss Intercontinental Europe.
+During the continental crowning, she was crowned as Miss Intercontinental Europe.
 She's also second runner-up on a special award named Miss Playa Calatagan.